 This course is aimed primarily at students who are interested in developing practical musical skills together with music theory and industry knowledge.
-It is a highly practical course and is centred on performing, music theory and learning about the industry.
-As it is a popular music course it is suitable for students who sing or play the common pop music instruments: guitar, bass, drums, keyboards.
-Upon enrolling you will also become a part of the Performing Arts Academy.
+It is a highly practical course and is centred on performing, relevant music theory and industry practice.

 The BTEC Level 3 Extended Certificate is equivalent to one A-level.
 The course covers the core aspects of practical music skills, and relevant industry knowledge.
-Students studying on this programme will have a keen interest in developing their knowledge and skills and will almost certainly be intending to pursue a career in the industry.
+Students studying on this programme will have a keen interest in developing their knowledge and skills and may be intending to pursue a career in the industry.
 This course attracts UCAS points in the same way as an A-level.

 Assessment of Progress

 The course is two years in length and 42% of assessment is via coursework which is internally assessed:

 It is structured around a number of assignments, some of which will be short-term (gigs, written projects) while others will require evidence of long-term progression (instrumental lessons, practice logs, etc.).
 Each unit has a learning content and outcomes that are clearly stated, and students will be kept informed of their progress.

 Please note that changes to this year's specification mean that BTEC is introducing some exam-like elements to the course which will make up 52% of the assessment - however, they will be unlike traditional exams and more like supervised assessments such as preparation tasks, performances, and evaluations.